tstandley/freeze_dried_data/README.md

 Splits also take the place of sharding in many cases.
 With one split per shard, only the index for the selected split is stored in memory.
 Everything else can remain on disk.
 And everything can still remain in a single file.

 ### Custom Serialization and Deserialization
 FDD allows custom functions for serializing and deserializing data.
 This flexibility is especially useful when dealing with complex data types or when performance optimizations are necessary.
 It also allows on-the-fly compression where the compression algorithm can be chosen on a per-column basis.
+Finally, custom serialization can be much more efficient when storing tensors (numpy, pytorch, etc.)

 ### Custom Properties
 Custom properties are a great place to store dataset metadata such as dataset cards or the code/parameters used to generate the data.
 In read mode, properties are loaded from disk only when accessed, so this need not incur a runtime cost.

 ### Seamless Integration
 FDD is designed to work with data loaders in machine learning frameworks like PyTorch.
-Unlike other solutions, RFDD objects detect when they've been forked to a new process and re-open their files.
+Unlike other solutions, RFDD objects detect when they've been forked to a new process and re-open their file handles.

 ### Context Management
 FDD supports Python’s context management (using `with` statements), which ensures that files are properly closed after operations are completed, preventing data corruption and resource leaks.

+### Easy Appending to Existing Files
+FDD supportes reopening existing files for writing.
+Reopened files retain all rows, custom properties, and splits already added to the file, while allowing new rows, properties, or splits to be written.
+Splits can also be modified.

 ## Examples